Disability Insurance Benefits And ERISA Attorneys

 The PERA disability program provides two separate disability benefits: short-term disability and disability retirement.

 In order to qualify for STD, an employee must demonstrate an inability to perform his or her prior occupation.
 The insurance policies issued by Standard and Unum also require an individual to demonstrate an inability to perform any other occupation in which he or she could earn 75% of pre-disability earnings.
-We believe this second requirement violates law, and therefore, are currently pursuing a class action on this issue.
+We believe this second requirement violates the law, and therefore, is currently pursuing a class action on this issue.
 You can read more about our efforts in that matter here.
 The maximum duration for STD benefits is 22 months.
-The amount of the benefit equals 60 percent of an employee’s pre-disability earnings.
+The amount of the benefit equals 60% of an employee’s pre-disability earnings.
 Short-term disability benefits are paid by Unum pursuant to an insurance contract.

 Alternatively, Unum could determine an individual is entitled to disability retirement benefits.
-In order to qualify for PERA disability retirement, an employee must demonstrate total and permanent inability to engage in any employment in which he or she would earn at least 75 percent of his or her pre-disability earnings.
-If Unum Life Insurance Company of America agrees that this requirement has been met, the employee is entitled to receive disability retirement benefits for life, or until the employee is no longer disabled.
+In order to qualify for PERA disability retirement, an employee must demonstrate total and permanent inability to engage in any employment in which he or she would earn at least 75% of his or her pre-disability earnings.
+If Unum Life Insurance Company of America agrees that this requirement has been met, the employee is entitled to receive disability retirement benefits for life or until the employee is no longer disabled.
 The disability retirement benefit is paid by PERA, through its own funds and the member’s contribution account.